francescodesone/eduprojectsfrads/README.md

 > [!WARNING]
 > This repository contains materials intended for educational and instructional purposes only
+> Please carefully review the disclaimer included in each R file as well as in the PDF documents/files

 # Key purposes of this repository